iomesh/docs/docs/monitor-iomesh/installing-iomesh-dashboard.md

     ```bash
     kubectl -n iomesh-system get podmonitor
     ```
-    After running the command, you should see an example like:
+    If successful, you should see output like this:

     ```output
     NAME                         AGE